-The sensor range can be set using the 8.1.3.1 Sensor Ranges page in the web UI or using the 8.2 Using Certus Manager.
+The sensor range can be set using the 9.1.3.1 Sensor Ranges page in the web UI or using the 9.2 Using Certus Manager.

-7.7 Data Anti-aliasing
+8.7 Data Anti-aliasing

 Internally the Certus filters update at 1000 Hz.
 When Certus outputs data, most applications require the data at a much lower rate (typically < 100 Hz).
 This causes a problem for time-based data such as velocities and accelerations where aliasing will occur at the lower rate.
 To prevent this problem, if the output rate is lower than 1000 Hz, Certus will low-pass filter the values of the time-dependent data between packets to prevent aliasing.

 This is only the case when a packet is set up to output at a certain rate.
 If the packet is simply requested, no anti-aliasing will occur.
 Additionally there is no anti-aliasing for non time-dependent fields such as position.

-7.8 Vehicle Profiles
+8.8 Vehicle Profiles

 Certus supports a number of different pre-configured vehicle profiles.
 These vehicle profiles impose constraints upon the filter to increase performance.
 If your application matches one of the available vehicle profiles, it is required that you select it for use in the Filter Options page in the Web UI or Certus Manager.
-For a list of the different vehicle profiles, see 10.5.6.1 Vehicle Types.
+For a list of the different vehicle profiles, see 11.5.6.1 Vehicle Types.
 If the wrong vehicle profile is selected, it can cause a significant decrease in performance.
+It is recommended to Reset the unit after changing vehicle profiles to ensure that any relevant setting are updated in the GNSS receiver.

-7.9 Atmospheric Altitude
+8.9 Atmospheric Altitude

 Certus contains an internal atmospheric pressure sensor.
 This is used as an altitude aid in the filter.
 If Certus is mounted in an area subject to unusual pressure waves, for example helicopters, or is mounted inside an enclosure that is not exposed to atmospheric pressure, the pressure sensor input should be disabled.
-This can be done by disabling Atmospheric Altitude in the Filter Options page in the 8.1 Using the Web User Interface or 8.2 Using Certus Manager.
+This can be done by disabling Atmospheric Altitude in the Filter Options page in the 9.1 Using the Web User Interface or 9.2 Using Certus Manager.

-7.10 Odometer Pulse Length
+8.10 Odometer Pulse Length